 5) It’s sustainable!
 Rather than taking away from the earth and depleting natural resources, a well-managed beyond-organic garden actually contributes to the earth.
 Compost your kitchen and yard scraps, maybe mix in a neighbor’s manure and a local coffee shop’s used grounds, and then wait a while.
 Before you know it, you’ve got the World’s Best Compost enriching your little plot of dirt, adding topsoil, and not requiring any strange, expensive, or foreign imports in order to maintain soil fertility.

 6) It’s all-natural and organic!
 Ease your body’s toxic load.
 Keep the earth happy.
 Know what’s in your food.
 Don’t pay an arm and a leg for it.
 Grow it yourself and feel good about giving your toddler those strawberries.

 7) It builds community!
-According to the 2011 Garden Trends Report, 37% of gardeners gain knowledge from their neighbors.
+According to the The Tree Center report, 37% of gardeners gain knowledge from their neighbors.
 You can too!